sophgo/sophon-demo/README_EN.md

 ## Introduction
 Sophon Demo is developed based on the SophonSDK interface and provides a series of samples for mainstream algorithms.
 It includes model compilation and quantization based on TPU-NNTC and TPU-MLIR, inference engine porting based on BMRuntime, and pre and post-processing algorithm migration based on BMCV/OpenCV.

 SophonSDK is a custom deep learning SDK of Sophon based on its self-developed AI processor, covering model optimization, efficient runtime support, and other capabilities required for the inference phase of neural networks, providing an easy-to-use and efficient full-stack solution for deep learning application development and deployment.
-It is currently compatible with BM1684/BM1684X/BM1688.
+It is currently compatible with BM1684/BM1684X/BM1688(CV186AH), while CV186AH can directly use BM1688's single core bmodels.

 ## Directory Structure and Description.
 The examples provided by sophon-demo are divided into three modules: `tutorial`, `sample`, and `application`, the `tutorial` module stores some examples of basic interfaces, the `sample` module stores some serial examples of classic algorithms on SOPHONSDK, and the `application` module stores some typical applications in typical scenarios.